-Due to our large number of types and tracts, it is impossible to report all parameter estimates.
+Our procedure ultimately yields estimates of δ_j , κ_0 and κ_1 for each type to match modelpredicted moving probabilities to those in the data.13 Due to our large number of types and tracts, it is impossible to report all parameter estimates.
 Instead, we summarize the estimates by examining the model's in-sample fit along a number of dimensions.
 By design our model can nearly exactly match the average moving rate in the data for each type; a regression of the model-predicted average moving rate on the moving rate in the data for our 144 types has an R2 value of 0.9996.
-Figure 3 compares the distribution of distances moved (measured as the straight line distance between tract centroids) for all movers in the data and as predicted by our model.15 This figure shows
+Figure 2 compares the distribution of distances moved (measured as the straight line distance between tract centroids) for all movers in the data and as predicted by our model.14 This figure shows that the model replicates the hump-shaped distribution of distances moved, with the most frequent moves around 4 miles.
+By having type-specific values of κ_0 and κ_1 , for each type we match the average probability of a move and the average distance conditional on a move occurring.
+That said, the model slightly overpredicts moves between 4

-12For evidence on discrimination in rental markets, see studies by Yinger (1986) and Ewens, Tomlin, and Wang (2014).
+11For evidence on discrimination in rental markets, see studies by Yinger (1986) and Ewens, Tomlin, and Wang (2014).
 Popkin, Cunningham, Godfrey, Bednarz, and Lewis (2002) and Phillips (2017) also demonstrate that landlords discriminate against rental applicants that wish to use housing vouchers.

-13This may also affect estimates of κ , depending on the relative location of the tracts with these racial issues.

-$^{^{14}\}text{We}$ fix $\beta=0.95$ for all types.
+12This may also affect estimates of κ , depending on the relative location of the tracts with these racial issues.
+13We fix $\beta = 0.95$ for all types.

-15In the data we know the Census block of residence for each household.
+14In the data we know the Census block of residence for each household.
 We treat households that move within-tract as if they did not move and for the remaining moves, we define distance moved as the distance between tract centroids of the sending and receiving tracts.